semrush/intergalactic/website/docs/table-group/data-table/data-table.md

 We use the example with [the accordion above](/table-group/data-table/#accordion_in_the_table).

 1. Hide the table header;
-2. Set the width from the top table for each column;
+2. Set "inherit" to use the size from the top table for each column;

 @example table-in-table